pns845/Selenium/Readme.txt

--With the logging module imported, you can use something called a “logger” to log messages that you want to see -Logger:This is the class whose objects will be used in the application code directly to call the functions.
+-With the logging module imported, you can use something called a “logger” to log messages that you want to see -Logger:This is the class whose objects will be used in the application code directly to call the functions. the objects of the Logger class, which are instantiated using the module-level function logging.getLogger(name)
 -LogRecord: Loggers automatically create LogRecord objects that have all the information related to the event being logged, like the name of the logger,the function, the line number, the message, and more
 -Handler: Handlers send the LogRecord to the required output destination, like the console or a file.